LearnedLeague: LearnedLeague Championship

 The LearnedLeague Championship is an annual competition between the top competitors of each league.
 To qualify, a player must be ranked in the top three in an A Rundle in any of the preceding four seasons.
 The format is similar to the one-day format, with 12-question sets of which five must be moneyed.
 There are four such sets, and after the first two only those who score in the top half continue to the last two.
 The winner is the person who scores the most total points, and earns a scarf.

 Unlike regular LearnedLeague gameplay, the championship sets are proctored on a web communication platform such as Google Meet, and have a shorter timeframe to answer and money the questions.

 Rules of conduct

 LearnedLeague players are prohibited by an honor code from looking up answers.
-In addition, forfeiting matches is discouraged (if players are aware of a scheduling conflict, they can request access to up to ten days' questions in advance per season).
+In addition, forfeiting matches is discouraged (if players are aware of a scheduling conflict, they can request Advance Access, allowing them to receive that day's questions in advance).
 Both cheating and repeated forfeiting are grounds for expulsion from LearnedLeague.

 Players

 New players can join LearnedLeague only if they are referred by current members in good standing.
-Prominent players include Jeopardy! champion and host Ken Jennings, Game of Thrones showrunner David Benioff, musician Jackie Fox, actor Guy Branum, Rotisserie League Baseball inventor Daniel Okrent, writer Anna Quindlen, politician and former White House Chief of Staff Mick Mulvaney, economist Steven Levitt, and journalist Dylan Matthews.
+Prominent current and former players include Jeopardy! champion and host Ken Jennings, Game of Thrones showrunner David Benioff, musician Jackie Fox, actor Guy Branum, Rotisserie League Baseball inventor Daniel Okrent, writer Anna Quindlen, politician and former White House Chief of Staff Mick Mulvaney, economist Steven Levitt, and journalists Dylan Matthews and David Weigel.